Rock 'n' Roll Denver Marathon

-The Rock 'n' Roll Denver Marathon was an annual marathon held in Denver, Colorado.
-Currently organised by Dalian Wanda 大连万达 of China, who and its predecessor, Competitor Group, took over management in 2010 of a race that first began in 2006, when nearly 1,200 people participated in the main marathon event.
+The Rock 'n' Roll Denver Marathon was an annual marathon and half-marathon held in Denver, Colorado.
+It was last organised by Dalian Wanda 大连万达 of China, who and its predecessor, Competitor Group, took over management in 2010 of a race that first began in 2006, when nearly 1,200 people participated in the main marathon event.
 Additionally, over 1,700 took part in the half marathon that year.
 Other events include a four leg relay marathon and a kids race.

-The marathon supports a number of charities, including the Colorado Neurological Institute and the American Council of the Blind.
-The 2007 Marathon took place at 8am on 14 October 2007.
+The marathon supported a number of charities, including the Colorado Neurological Institute and the American Council of the Blind.

-No race occurred since 2020, but a virtual one took its place, and entrants were either refunded or deferred their entry to 2022.
+No race has occurred since 2019 and it is now considered an archived event by Competitor Group.